boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

 # Connecting Bold BI to Asana data source

-Bold BI dashboard designer supports connecting Asana web services through REST API.
+Bold BI dashboard designer supports connecting to Asana web services through the REST API.

 ## Choose Asana data source

-To configure the Asana data source, follow the below steps:
+To choose Asana as a data source, follow the steps below:

 1. Click the **Data Sources** button in the configuration panel to add a new data connection.